StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 #### Minimal install

-To complete a minimal install of the StackState AWS Agent, follow the steps below.
 The minimal installation is useful when less permissions are available.
 This installs only the `stackstate-topo-cron` stack, which means StackState's topology will only get a full topology update every hour.
 Updates between the hour are not sent to StackState.

+To complete a minimal install of the StackState AWS Agent, follow the steps below:

 1. Download the manual installation zip file and extract it.
 This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.